HOW DO ASSISTANCE DOGS HELP?

 We train all of our dogs to perform at least three tasks, to support lifestyle and confidence and to help the young person achieve their full potential, educationally and socially.

-A few ways our Helpful Hounds do this include:
+A few ways our Helpful Hounds assistance dogs help include:

 Physical Disabilities